DyogenIBENS/SCORPIOS/README.md

 #### Tree visualization

 SCORPiOs tags corrected nodes in the gene trees to allow easy inspection using tree visualisation softwares (i.e [ETE Toolkit](http://etetoolkit.org/) or [ggtree](https://guangchuangyu.github.io/software/ggtree/)).
-To facilitate correction vizualizations, we provide a custom script that generates images for corrected trees.
+To facilitate correction inspection, we provide a custom script that generates images for corrected trees.

 With the default configuration, SCORPiOs saves individual corrected trees in `SCORPiOs_jobname/Corrections/tmp_whole_trees_0` (or `SCORPiOs_jobname/Corrections/tmp_whole_trees_i` for each iteration i in iterative mode).
 Our script `scripts/trees/make_tree_images.py` generates images based on the trees saved in this folder.

 For instance, after a simple SCORPiOs run on example data, the following command creates images allowing to view all corrections for the salmonids WGD :